getodk/docs/encrypted-forms.rst

   $ openssl genrsa -out MyPrivateKey.pem 2048

+.. _extract-key:

-4. Extract a public key
+Extract a public key
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Next, you need to extract the public key for this private key.